-Her professional and volunteer involvement includes currently serving as a Director of the Felix E. Martin Jr. Foundation in Muhlenberg County and a Board Member of Leadership Kentucky.
+Her professional and volunteer involvement includes currently serving as a Board Member of Philanthropy Southeast, the Felix E. Martin Jr. Foundation in Muhlenberg County and Kentucky Humanities.
 She served as a founding Board Member of Impact 100 Owensboro and originator of the Impact 100 Next Generation program.
-Previously, Sara has served as a member of the Steering Committee of Grantmakers of Kentucky, the Cultural Review Panel of Owensboro, co-chair of the RiverPark Center’s 25th Anniversary Committee and President of the Junior League of Owensboro.
+Previously, Sara has served as a Board Member of Leadership Kentucky, a member of the Steering Committee of Grantmakers of Kentucky, the Cultural Review Panel of Owensboro, co-chair of the RiverPark Center’s 25th Anniversary Committee and President of the Junior League of Owensboro.

 She and her husband David have three children and an adorable corgi named Ivy.

 Melissa Wells Ashby, a native of Cumberland County, has lived in Owensboro for over 20 years.
 She graduated from Western Kentucky University with a degree in English & Allied Language Arts and master’s degrees in Secondary English Education and Library Media Education.
 After 27 years in public education, Melissa retired in 2021 from Apollo High School, where she served as an English teacher and librarian.
 She and her husband, Pete, have two children, Caroline and Thomas.

 Melissa is delighted to be working with the Young Foundation as Administrative Coordinator and excited to be part of the Foundation’s service to the community.